omnine/Frebruary/README.md

 ## How to use it?

-- Download and run the app;
+- Download and run the application;
 - Browser to the FREB log folder;
 - Scan the logs under that folder;
 - Choose one log in the list, then Preview it.